ietf-rats-wg/draft-ietf-rats-corim/draft-ietf-rats-corim.md

 Verifiers are not required to use this as their internal state, but for the purposes of this document a sample Verifier is discussed which uses this format.

-The Accepted Claims Set will be matched against CoMID reference values, as per the appraisal policy of the Verifier.
+The Accepted Claims Set will be matched against CoMID Reference Values, as per the appraisal policy of the Verifier.
-This document describes an example evidence structure which can be easily matched against these reference values.
+This document describes an example evidence structure which can be easily matched against these Reference Values.

 Each set of evidence contains an `environment-map` providing a namespace, and a non empty `measurement-values-map`.